danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

                     super().__init__(customer, bank, acnt, limit)

-        - clals the __init__ method that was inherited from the CreditCard superclass.
+        - call the __init__ method that was inherited from the CreditCard superclass.
 Note well that this method only accepts four parameters.
 We record the APR value in a new field named _apr.

         - In similar fashion, our PredatoryCreditCard class provides a new implementation of the carge method that overrides the inherited method.
 Yet, our implementation of the new method relies on a call to the inherited method, with syntax super().charge(price)